IntuitDeveloper/intuitdeveloper.github.io/smallbizhack-sydney/README.md

 To configure your local machine to receive webhooks events:
 1. Download & install 8.0 or higher version of nodejs from [here](https://nodejs.org/en/download/)
 2. Start the local webserver, this server will log all incoming traffic to console. `node sink.js`
 3. Make your webserver public using [ngrok](https://ngrok.com/).
-Install ngrok & create a tunnel between ngrok `ngrok http 3000`
+Install ngrok & create a tunnel between ngrok: `ngrok http 3000`
 4. Go to webhooks section for your app on developer.intuit.com and update the address to ngrok supplied dns (make sure to sure the https version) in the “Developer Webhooks” section.
 Also subscribe to changes to all entities